Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump in 2023?

 Why We Like It: If you’re a Sam’s Club member, you may find that getting this credit card is the easiest way to save the most on gas purchases.
 It also has competitive perks on dining and travel.
 The downside is that you have to remain a club member to keep the rewards credit card and can redeem your rewards only at Sam’s Club.

 Gas Rewards Opportunity: Much like the Sam’s Club card above, this wholesale club card offers some of its top rewards perks in the gas category.
-You get 4% back on gas for up to $7,000 of fuel purchases per year.
+You get 4% back on gas and EV charging purchases for up to $7,000 of fuel purchases per year.
 This can be achieved at the Costco gas pump (which often has some of the cheapest prices on the market) or gas stations elsewhere.

 Why We Like It: Being the Costco fanatic that he is, money expert Clark Howard has this card in his wallet.
 This card doesn’t offer much in the way of welcome bonuses or introductory APRs, but it does offer a strong list of spending categories for earning rewards.
 And while it may be disappointing that Costco purchases themselves are worth only 2% cash back, at least that rate holds consistent whether you’re shopping online or in the store.
 This card is on our list of best cards with no annual fee.